juhasev/sample-ninja-help/member-app-refer-friends-settings.md

 When enabled the **Refer Friends** feature writes to system variables **REFERRED_COUNT** and **REFERRED_BY**.

+If you are using the built-in registration survey all the referred panelists are clearly marked in R -icon in the registration participation log.
+Click on the icon to see who the referee is.

 ### Configuration options:

 Consider configuring this feature with some time or action based restrictions to help mitigate potential misuse by professional panelists.